alg0trader/xcr112/README.md

-# xr112r2b
+# xcr112
-A clone of the Acconeer XR112R2B
+A clone of the Acconeer XC112 and XR112.